Regional Vision Zero

 Download Taking Action on Regional Vision Zero, a safety action plan establishing a target for zero fatalities or serious injuries in the Denver region's transportation system.

-Vision Zero is a safety approach with the core principle that “it can never be ethically acceptable that people are killed or seriously injured when moving within the road transport system."
-Vision Zero switches safety from being solely the responsibility of roadway users to a shared responsibility of system designers and roadway users.
-It is inevitable that roadway users will make mistakes, so roads should be designed to ensure these mistakes do not result in severe injuries or fatalities.
+Vision Zero is a safety approach with the core principle that it is never ethically acceptable for people to be killed or seriously injured when moving within the road transportation system.
+Vision Zero switches safety from being solely the responsibility of roadway users to a shared responsibility between system designers and people on the road.
+Because it's inevitable that roadway users will make mistakes, roads should be designed to ensure these mistakes don't result in severe injuries or death.

 In the Denver region, traffic-related deaths and injuries are a significant and preventable public health and social equity issue.
 In 2018, 242 people were killed and 1,866 people were seriously injured on our region's roadways.

 Taking Action on Regional Vision Zero includes a toolkit for local governments to use when planning a Vision Zero strategy in their own communities.
 The plan sets out Action Initiatives, an implementation timeline and measures that will help track regional progress toward safety improvements.
 The plan was guided by robust public engagement over the last year, including a crowd-sourced map of safety issues around the region and intensive data analyses of killed and serious-injury crash statistics over a five-year period in the region.